souperdoupe/crunkbong/configs/power/README.md

 Unlike literally most Linux distros, crunkbong uses no centralized power manager.
-Instead, it uses the same utilities directly, just like other projects' power management does.
+Instead, it uses the same utilities directly, just like other projects' power managers do.
 This is to encourage users to actually understand the infrastructures they use.

 # Structure